 FAQs: Back Porch Maintenance

-One of the things we love most about summertime near and on the coast is the classic stand-by of hanging out on the porch with family and friends, soaking in the sunshine, warmer temperatures, and good company.
+One of the things we love most about summertime near and on the coast is the classic standby of hanging out on the porch or deck with family and friends, soaking in the sunshine, warmer temperatures, sippin’ sweet tea, and good company.

-But, you can hardly enjoy that pastime if your porch has fallen into disrepair over the colder months!
+But you can hardly enjoy that pastime if your porch has fallen into disrepair during the colder months!

-There are gaps in between the wood planks on the porch; how can you fix those?
+There are gaps between wood planks; how can those be fixed?

 How do I fix scratches?

-Whether you were busy moving patio furniture or the kids ran across the porch with the dog in tow, scratches are bound to happen.
-Depending on the severity of the scratches, you can skip the possible complications of uneven planks by using sandpaper and then repainting the affected area, or even applying a soldering iron to even the scratch back out.
-If it’s a heavy damage point, we suggest hiring a professional to replace the board.
+Whether you were busy moving patio furniture, or the kids ran across the porch with the pets in tow, scratches are bound to happen.
+Depending on the severity of the scratches, you can skip the possible complications of uneven planks by using sandpaper and then repainting the affected area or even applying a soldering iron to even the scratch back out.
+If it’s a substantial damage point, we suggest hiring a professional to replace the board.

-How can I keep my porch from getting too slippery?
+How can I keep my porch from getting slippery?

 There are tons of causes for slippery spots on your porch: mold or mildew, rainfall, worn planks.

 If your space seems particularly susceptible to slippage, you can apply water-resistant stain or even a marine-grade protective paint that contains sand.
 This provides you with extra traction after the paint dries, and fewer chances for falling and injuring yourself on the back porch.
 For these solutions, we recommend consulting a professional.